 Completing the Trial Period

 Near the end of the trial period, new hires are added to the schedule one at a time based on performance and completed training hours.
 Some complete training in two weeks, some take four.
 All rookies must work at least one shift in each area for their first semester before opting to specialize later.
 Seeing your name on the permanent schedule is a huge relief and your first, major rite of passage.
 Working at Pet World is a big accomplishment!
 Cuts continue to be made as needed for the next 60 days as issues are exposed but after 90 days, all remaining new hires (about 60% of the original group) become permanent members of the Pet World staff.
 Generally less than 1 in 50 applicants actually get and keep the job.
 No kidding, it is that difficult.
 But the ones who get the job, and make it through their first few months, stay for years and leave with a fantastic resumes, excellent letters of recommendation, and are fully prepared for their first careers.
 This process is why Pet World employees are so good and go on to lead successful, productive lives!

 How can I increase my chances of getting hired at Pet World?

 If you get called back for a face-to-face interview, dress comfortably and casually and be prepared to talk about yourself.
 Don't be shy!
 Don't hide piercings or tattoos or try to put on a show for us.
-We want you to relax and just be yourself.
+We want you to relax and just BE YOURSELF.
 Remember we hire all types of animal loving people, from all walks of life.
 We hope to learn enough about you in 15 minutes to convince us you are the right person for the job so relax and open up.
-We look for outgoing, enthusiastic, confident, hard working people who are passionate about animals and not afraid to get dirty, sweaty, scratched, and bitten!
+We look for outgoing, enthusiastic, confident, competitive, hardworking people who are passionate about animals and not afraid to get dirty, sweaty, scratched, and bitten!
 Impress us!